Indoor Cats and House Plants - A Bad Mix

 Non-Fatal Plant Issues

-Even if you have adorned your home with a pet friendly assortment of house plants, you are still likely to have problems with your feline companion.
-Whether they rub up against a pot too heavily or do one of their famous paw pats to knock something off its perch, you may come home to find broken planters, soil scattered all over the floor – or in your carpet! – and a slowly dying plant.
+Even if you have adorned your home with a pet-friendly assortment of house plants, you are still likely to have problems with your feline companion.
+Whether they rub up against a pot too heavily or do one of their famous paw pats to knock something off its perch, you may come home to find broken planters, soil scattered all over the floor – or on your carpet! – and a slowly dying plant.

 Even secure planters may still be raided, their plants attacked and their soil dug into.
 And then there’s the inevitable vomit that must be cleaned up – and found first! – if your cat ate some of it.
 There’s nothing like walking into a room barefoot, only to discover that you’ve unintentionally located the spot where your cat retreats to deposit its indigestibles.

 Another thing cats tend to do with plants that strike their fancy is to use their pot as a litter box.
 According to the National Gardening Association, “cat urine can burn the roots of your plants.”
 It’s as if cats are getting back at plants for the serious harm that some do to them!